tasneeef/python-music-bot-for-discord/README.md

 Start a music quiz session where the bot plays snippets of songs and users have to guess the song name.
 The bot shuffles a playlist and plays a snippet of each song for the quiz.
 Users are prompted to enter their guesses, and the bot validates the answers.

 BMI Calculator:
 Calculate Body Mass Index (BMI) based on user-provided height and weight.
-Classify users into different BMI categories (patlu, motu or healthy chad) and provide corresponding messages and images.
-Images include representations of the mentioned characters.
+Classify users into different BMI categories and provide corresponding messages and images.
+Images include representations of the mentioned BMI categories.

 Number Guessing Game:
 Initiate a number guessing game where users try to guess a randomly generated number between 1 and 100.
 Users are provided feedback based on their guesses (smaller or bigger).
 The bot tracks the number of guesses and maintains a high score.